 Appreciate that Così is a play

-Think about why Louis Nowra chose a writing style of a play.
+Think about why Louis Nowra chose the writing style of a play.
 In plays, not only is the dialogue important, so are stage directions and setting.
 Understand the significance of a play within a play.

 Watch Così the film

 This is a good way to consolidate or revise your knowledge, especially for visual learners.
-The film provides a chance to additional insight into characters, setting and dialogue.
+The film provides a chance to gain additional insight into characters, setting and dialogue.

-Mark Joffe directed the film, Così in 1996.
+Mark Joffe directed the film Così in 1996.
 It stars Ben Medelsohn as Lewis, Barry Otto as Roy and Toni Collette as Julie.